-She is also the recipient of several other teaching awards, including the national 2021 Teaching Ideas award from the Mass Communication & Society Division of the Association for Education in Journalism & Mass Communication (which "recognizes innovation and excellence in teaching in the field of mass communication"), and the 2021 Pendleton Pivot For Teaching Excellence award from the Roy H. Park School of Communications (honoring "outstanding, innovative, and impactful contributions to online/hybrid teaching during the COVID-19 pandemic").
+She is also the recipient of several other teaching awards, including the national 2021 Teaching Ideas award from the Mass Communication & Society Division of the Association for Education in Journalism & Mass Communication (which "recognizes innovation and excellence in teaching in the field of mass communication"), and the 2021 Pendleton Pivot For Teaching Excellence award from the Roy H. Park School of Communications (honoring "outstanding, innovative, and impactful contributions to online/ hybrid teaching during the COVID-19 pandemic").
 Her submission to the 2023 AEJMC Best Practices in Teaching competition (which "supports and amplifies excellence in teaching") was also selected to be showcased as a top submission at the national conference.

 Lisa is originally from Endicott, N.Y.
 In addition to earning her Ph.D. from UNC, where she was a Roy H. Park fellow, Lisa also earned a B.A. in Journalism & Mass Communications from St. Bonaventure University, and an M.A. in Arts Journalism from Syracuse University.
 She is a member of the International Communication Association (ICA), the Association for Education in Journalism & Mass Communication (AEJMC), and the Midwest Association for Public Opinion Research (MAPOR).
-In 2019, she was inducted into the Honor Society of Phi Kappa Phi for excellence in academic scholarship and currently serves as President-Elect for the Ithaca College chapter of Phi Kappa Phi.
+In 2019, she was inducted into the Honor Society of Phi Kappa Phi for excellence in academic scholarship and currently serves as President of the Ithaca College chapter of Phi Kappa Phi.
 She also serves as the faculty advisor for communication honor society Lambda Pi Eta and the Women in Communications student organization.